Celebrating Indigenous Peoples

 Let's take care of the Earth

 Indigenous peoples, although they represent only 5% of the population, alone preserve 80% of the Earth's biodiversity, according to the Food and Agriculture Organization of the United Nations .
 Indeed, these peoples have inherited environmentally friendly cultures.
-In their animist religion, a cult is dedicated to divinities such as the sun and the river.
-They show us the way to reconciliation with the Earth.
+In their animist religion, worship is dedicated to deities such as the sun and the river.
+They show us the path to reconciliation with the Earth.

-The root peoples live from day to day, in harmony with the fauna and flora that surround them.
-They know which plants to use to vary their diet and to heal themselves.
-They use pesticides less because they know the benefits of insects on the balance of ecosystems and the food chain.
-Their agricultural practices know how to adapt to climatic variations; they are economical in natural resources and allow them to live self-sufficiently.
+Indigenous peoples live day by day, in harmony with the flora and fauna that surround them.
+They know which plants to use to vary their diet and heal themselves.
+They use pesticides less because they understand the benefits of insects on the balance of ecosystems and the food chain.
+Their agricultural practices adapt to climatic variations; they are economical with natural resources and allow them to live self-sufficiently.
 Their houses and tools are made from natural materials, such as bamboo.

-The women of the Lao ethnic group cultivate their land and take care of the local plant species that they need for their food as well as for their crafts.
-In particular, they grow yam , a plant rich in nutrients that can be used both for cooking and for dyeing textiles.
-The craftswomen dye and then weave in small quantities and at the rhythm of the harvests, in order to save as much as possible the plants available on their land.
+Lao women cultivate their land and care for the local plant species they need for their food and crafts.
+They grow yams , a nutrient-rich plant that can be used for cooking as well as dyeing textiles.
+The artisans dye and then weave in small quantities and according to the harvests, in order to conserve as much as possible the plants available on their land.
 They do not take more plants than they need on a daily basis.
-The Cil, too, live thanks to the resources of the forest.
-They grow rice and coffee, fish, harvest honey, vegetables, drinking water, as well as medicinal plants.
+The Cil also live off the resources of the forest.
+They grow rice and coffee, fish, harvest honey, vegetables, drinking water, and medicinal plants.

 Let's protect know-how

-Women play a major role in many indigenous communities.
-They are the guarantors of the transmission of language, culture, customs and ancestral traditions.
-Women are respected as much as men; both share agricultural work and each has their place within the couple.
+Women play a major role in many Indigenous communities.
+They are responsible for transmitting language, culture, customs, and ancestral traditions.
+Women are respected as much as men; both share agricultural work, and each has their place within the couple.

 THE weaving is an activity specifically carried out by women.
-Lao and Cil weavers pass on their know-how from mothers to daughters; they hand-weave cotton fabrics, decorated with traditional patterns that convey their history.
+Lao and Cil weavers pass on their know-how from mother to daughter; they hand-weave cotton fabrics, decorated with traditional motifs that convey their history.

 It is called "Dokmai", which means "flower" in Lao.

-Despite this, these women from ethnic minorities are often victims of discrimination and violence, they are also excluded from political life, because of their ethnicity, their gender and their poverty.
-In addition, their artisanal know-how is in competition with low-cost textile products resulting from globalization.
-This is the reason why NGOs and associations provide them with social and economic support.
+Despite this, these women from ethnic minorities are often victims of discrimination and violence, and are also excluded from political life due to their ethnicity, gender, and poverty.
+Furthermore, their artisanal expertise faces competition from low-cost textile products resulting from globalization.
+This is why NGOs and associations provide them with social and economic support.

-In this way, we support ethnic minorities in Southeast Asia by implementing weaving cooperatives and outreach activities. development .
-The aim is to improve access to education, health and employment for these women from disadvantaged backgrounds, and to guide them so that they can become more independent.
-As a result, the Dien Bien Phu cooperative, where weavers from the Lao ethnic group work, was created through a partnership with a local branch of Entrepreneurs du Monde.
+In this way, we support ethnic minorities in Southeast Asia by implementing weaving cooperatives and development .
+The goal is to improve access to education, health and employment for these women from disadvantaged backgrounds, and to guide them so that they can gain independence.
+As a result, the Dien Bien Phu cooperative, where weavers from the Lao ethnic group work, was created thanks to a partnership with a local branch of Entrepreneurs du Monde.

-In Dien Bien Phu, Vietnam, women of the Lao ethnic group own
+In Dien Bien Phu, Vietnam, women of the Lao ethnic group possess

 ancestral craftsmanship: THE weaving and the vegetable dye .